How to Find the Best Home Inspector

 Realtors frequently recommend inspectors to prospective buyers.
 In fact, that is the leading source of work for most inspectors.
 The best Realtors are going to recommend an inspector who is honest, reputable and has no stake in the transaction.
 Ask for a couple of local inspector names for you to research.
 Ask your Realtor tough questions, “Would you trust this inspector to inspect your house?”
 “Have any of your clients not bought a house because of what this inspector has found?”
 (Hint: you want the answer to be yes!)
-Make sure your agent and the inspector are not affiliated in any way – there are numerous ‘teams’ in the state where the wife is a Realtor and the husband is an inspector.
+Make sure your agent and the inspector are not affiliated in any way – there are numerous ‘teams’ in the area where the wife is a Realtor and the husband is an inspector!

 4: Interview the Inspector.

 Don’t be shy – Inspect the inspector!
 You are interviewing the inspector to work for you.
 Yes, it is the inspector’s job to represent the house, but he or she ultimately works for you.
 Not the seller, not your agent, but you.

 - Check for complaints with the inspector’s affiliated organization or with the state of NH: (http://www.nh.gov/jtboard/homeinspectors.htm) or with the Better Business Bureau.
 Another hint – Don’t take on-line reviews from search engine-based sites at face-value either – many sites allow companies to pay fees so that negative reviews will not show up!

 - Ask questions – does the inspector take time to discuss the inspection process with you and answer all of your questions?
 Ask if you can attend the inspection.
 The inspector should encourage you to tag-along.
 If the inspector prefers to work alone without you there, time to move on to the next one…